 Age Requirements and Ethical Concerns

-- ID verification
+- ID verification for proof of age

-- Credit card checks
+- Credit card or payment method validation

-- Facial recognition (for high-value transactions)
+- Facial recognition for high-value trades

 Skin Rarity and Value in Upgrades